Designation confirms that a post-secondary program of study:

 - Institutions inside and outside Alberta are designated so Alberta citizens attending them can access student aid

-Under the Government of Canada’s International Student Program, post-secondary institutions or programs must be designated to accept and enroll international students.
-Students that enroll in programs that are not designated are not eligible for a study permit.
+Under the Government of Canada’s International Student Program, post-secondary institutions or programs must be designated to accept and enrol international students.
+Students that enrol in programs that are not designated are not eligible for a study permit.

 International students need a study permit to attend programs that are either:

 - shorter than 6 months if the program has an integrated and mandatory work component (such as a required internship or work placement)